ioda-net/geo-infra/docs/getting-started.rst

       ln -s /usr/share/fonts/truetype/liberation/LiberationSans-Regular.ttf data/LiberationSans-Regular.ttf

   - Update the configuration: in order to correctly test ``customer-infra`` for development, you only need to create ``customer-infra/config/dev/_common.dev.toml`` with the content below.
-In this folder, create a symlink to your mapserver executable named after the portal.
-For instance, using the values of ``config/dist/_common.dist.toml``, we have ``ln -s /usr/bin/mapserv ~/geoportal-infras/cgi-bin/demo``.

   .. code:: ini

     [vhost]
     ows_path = '/path/to/folder/containing/symlinks/to/mapserver/executable/'

+  In this folder, create a symlink to your mapserver executable named after the portal.
+For instance, using the values of ``config/dist/_common.dist.toml``, we have ``ln -s /usr/bin/mapserv ~/geoportal-infras/cgi-bin/demo``.

 - Switch to ``geo-front3``:

-  - Launch ``npm install`` to insatll the node modules.
+  - Launch ``npm install`` to install the node modules.

 - Switch to ``geo-infra``: